-(MP Zul in thick of action when Bar Council held interfaith discussion in 2008.
+(The religion fanatic MP Zulkifli Noordin from PKR party in the thick of the action when Bar Council held an interfaith discussion in 2008.
 Image source: http://just-mythots.blogspot.com)

-A rather unbelievable Q&A, in UMNO controlled NST, from PKR’s Zulkifli Noordin – the MP for Kulim Bandar Bharu.
+A rather unbelievable Q&A from PKR’s Zulkifli Noordin – the MP for Kulim Bandar Bharu.

-So here we have an unwilling politicians who was thrust-ed to limelight without choice and thus a sack now from the political party would mean that things will be back to status quo
+So here we have an unwilling politician who claimed was thrust-ed into the limelight without choice and thus a sack now from the political party, PKR would mean that things will be back to the status quo

 I am against it because that (the Constitution) is the pillar of the country.

-The MP may not agree with what DAP is doing but for the sake of keeping the Pakatan Rakyat together, he should either keep silent with his views (since the other members in PKR & PAS are keeping quiet too) or he should just quit (to show that he will not stand around and keep up with the DAP).
+Zulkifli may not agree with what DAP is doing but for the sake of keeping the Pakatan Rakyat together, he should either keep his mouth and his extreme views since the other members in PKR & PAS are keeping quiet too or he should just quit showing that he will not stand around and keep up with the DAP.

 Exactly.
 I think there are certain elements in Pas who are too engrossed with political achievements that they overlook their fundamental struggle of Islam.

-The slogan “PAS untuk semua’ (PAS for all) is not hearsay or wasteful as the slogans such as ‘don’t work for me but work with me’ but it is something more fluid and meaningful in recent years.
-PAS have long matured.
+The slogan “PAS untuk semua’ (PAS for all) may not be hearsay or wasteful as the slogans such as ‘don’t work for me but work with me’ but at this point, it is something more fluid and meaningful in recent years.
+PAS has finally matured.

 Unless they come back to their fundamental struggle, I think Pas will be fading out very soon.

-Coming from a guy who is too extremists in his views, it will be good if PAS does not take heed of this misguided suggestion.
-PAS politicians such as MP Khalid Samad is really showing how a moderate views work the best for all Malaysians
+Coming from a guy who is too extremist in his views, it will be good if PAS does not take heed of this misguided suggestion.
+PAS politicians such as MP Khalid Samad is really showing how moderate views work the best for all Malaysians

 I guess there is always 2 sides to the story – read MP Khalid Samad’s take on this